The Princeton Review and Kiplinger's Personal Finance both tout the value of investing in one of our degrees, citing our top-flight academics

 Still, you want to make sure you are getting your money’s worth.
 We have been recognized

-by the Princeton Review and Kiplinger’s Personal Finance as one of the best values
+by The Princeton Review and Kiplinger’s Personal Finance as one of the best values in public education.

 The costs of attending college start with tuition and fees and include housing, meals,